Wondering what’s in our products, and why? Here’s the scoop…

 There are two main types of scents that may be used in soaps and body care products: essential oils and synthetic fragrances.

 Essential oils are distillations of plant materials that retain the scent of the original plant.
 They are natural.
-All of our non-soap products that are scented contain essential oils, with the exception of our specialty holiday items.

 Synthetic fragrances are manufactured in a lab.
 They may or may not contain natural plant oils as part of the blend.
 The formulations are proprietary, meaning that neither we at Idlewild Soap Company nor or suppliers know exactly what they contain.
 However, we only use fragrances that are paraben- and phthalate-free, and are, therefore, as innocuous as possible.